shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/04-CSS Variables and Grid Systems/01-Learn CSS Variables by Building a Skyline/README.md

         Note you can not use background-color with the linear gradient function

-- You can use as many colours as you wish with linear-gradient
+- You can use as many colours as you wish with linear-gradient, you can also specify where the transitions should start by specifying a percentage after the color

+- We can get a solid colour change without transition by writing the following:

+        linear-gradient(
+                var(--first-color) 0%,
+                var(--first-color) 40%,
+                var(--second-color) 40%,
+                var(--second-color) 80%
+        );

+- You can repeat a linear gradient pattern using repeating-linear-gradient(); E.g.:

+        background: repeating-linear-gradient(
+                var(--building-color2),
+                var(--building-color2) 6%,
+                var(--window-color2) 6%,
+                var(--window-color2) 9%
+        );

 ## Progress of project